taolson/Admiran/doc/Language.md

 An *import directive* imports the definitions exported from a module and makes them visible.
 It is of the form `%import` *fileSpec* { `qualified` } { `as` *ident* } { *alias* }*
-where *fileSpec* is either the name of a module in the standard Miranda2 library (when enclosed in angle brackets e.g. `<map>`, or the path to a module relative to the current directory, when enclosed in double-quotes, e.g. `"parser"`, `"../lib/dequeue"`.
+where *fileSpec* is either the name of a module in the standard Admiran library (when enclosed in angle brackets e.g. `<map>`, or the path to a module relative to the current directory, when enclosed in double-quotes, e.g. `"parser"`, `"../lib/dequeue"`.